James B. Edwards College of Dental Medicine

 In addition to the primary resident clinic, the Orthodontic Postgraduate Program as a component of the MUSC Children’s Hospital, has affiliated experiences and responsibilities for children and adolescents with special needs.
 The large population base at Children’s Hospital offers the opportunity for numerous contacts with other pediatric clinics (e.g., Craniofacial Anomalies, Oncology, Pediatric Cardiology) in support of comprehensive oral-dental health care for patients with associated medical problems.
 All Postgraduate Orthodontic students attend and participate in the clinical activities of the Team as related to children and adolescents with craniofacial anomalies.
 The Orthodontic Postgraduate Program serves as a primary referral source for children with orthodontic treatment needs that are provided by the Children’s Rehabilitation Services (CRS) of the South Carolina Department of Health and Environmental Control (SC DHEC).

-Faculty offices are located at 30 Bee Street in the MUSC complex across the street from the James B. Edwards Dental Clinics.
+Faculty offices are located at 173 Ashley Avenue, BSB 347, in the MUSC complex, adjacent to the James B. Edwards Dental Clinics.